 The study also found that nearly 80% of patients who did not immediately respond during the acute treatment phase, proceeded to experience an improvement during the continuation phase.

-Based on recorded data of over 1000 patients, Deep TMS has been shown to have an even greater effect in a real-life clinical practice setting.
-Among patients who completed 30 sessions, nearly 75% achieved a clinical response, with one out of two achieving remission from depression.
+Based on recorded data of over 1,300 patients, Deep TMS has been shown to have an even greater effect in a real-life clinical practice setting.
+Among patients who completed at least 30 sessions, approximately 4 out of 5 achieved a clinical response and approximately 2 out of 3 achieved remission from depression.

 Deep TMS has not been shown to cause any substantial or lasting side effects.
 A 2007 study in Clinical Neurophysiology confirmed this, finding Deep TMS to be a well-tolerated treatment that does not cause any adverse side effects.